mhvk/snlc/README.rst

 License
 -------

-Baseband is licensed under the GNU General Public License v3.0 - see the ``LICENSE`` file.
+``snlc`` is licensed under the GNU General Public License v3.0 - see the ``LICENSE`` file.

 .. _@mhvk: https://github.com/mhvk